 For the last 6 years, since my daughter was born, I asked myself often if the truth behind this saying is still actual.
 And if so, where was this village when I need it to help me raise my beautiful girl?
 Now I think that in fact I was strong enough to not need the whole village.
 But still it would had been great for her to grow surrounded by lots of family and people who loved her.

-So when I saw this picture book she wrote and already knowing the work of illustrator Marla Frazee, I though I would give it a try.
+When I saw this picture book, already knowing the work of illustrator Marla Frazee, I though I would give it a try.

 Marla Frazee, for whose who aren’t familiar with her work, is the person behind “The boss baby” character.
 And the illustrator of “The seven silly eaters”, a great book in rhyme that my daughter loves very much.

 “It takes a village” has also beautiful, vivid illustrations.
 The message in the book is simple, as it should be, considering it is a picture book for young readers ( above 4 years of age I would say).
 That a child can bring a village together; that children need good exemples in their life, need to be surrounded by champions.
 A child, any child has to learn that in order to achieve greatness you have to put a lot of work first.
 And dedication.
 That all our children needs a playground ; to grow, to explore the world, to thrive.
 And it is our duty, of each person from “the village” to make the effort to build it.
 Can we do that for our children?

 On 10th of April, in US at least, is celebrated Siblings Day.

 I don’t have a sibling, but as a child I wanted so much to have one so at 3 or 4 years old I invented myself a brother.
 When my kindergarten teacher asked my mother why my brother doesn’t live with us, I knew I’ve gone too far with my imaginary brother.